 Jenny Carolin received her Masters in Fine Arts with a concentration in Painting from Syracuse University, and her Bachelors in Fine Arts from the Columbus College of Art and Design.
-A background in ballet and the desire to find movement and expression in two dimensional work led her to expand her practice to include performance, video and installation.
 She has taught Figure Drawing, Foundation Drawing and Drawing and Painting for Non-Art Majors for the College of Visual and Performing Arts at Syracuse University.
 Currently she is the Director of Shoestring Studio and a Co-Founder of the Mudhouse Artist Residency program in Crete.
-Honors include the Jerome Solomon Grant and the Posey Foundation Grant.

 JASON DAS, INSTRUCTOR